bagustris/nlp-python/_episodes/06-klasifikasi.md

 ---
-title: "Pembelajaran untuk mengklasifikasikan teks"
+title: "Learning to classifying text"
-teaching: 10
+teaching: 60
-exercises: 0
+exercises: 30
 questions:
 -  "What are some useful text corpora and lexical resources, and how can we access them with Python?"